-The usual expected useful life of a flat roof is approximately 13 – 17 years with many roofing materials, if properly maintained, lasting 20 years.
+The usual expected useful life of a flat roof is approximately 13 – 17 years with many roofing materials, if properly maintained, last 20 years.

 Where this becomes important is if a building needs a new roof.
 You may be required to install this type of roof.
 The good news is that can cost far less to install than a standard roof.
 If the roof is older but still has some life left in it, it may be possible to make the necessary repairs and then have an applied coating installed over the existing roof.